Sampreet/numerical-techniques/python/README.md

 ## Installation

-Install Python using the [Anaconda Distribution](https://www.anaconda.com/distribution/) for the relevant operating system.
+Install `Python 3.6+` using the [Anaconda Distribution](https://www.anaconda.com/distribution/) for the relevant operating system.

 ## Extraction